ra101/kissSolver/README.md

 - OpenCV dev tools

-- python implementation of os-library and keras (might not be required)
+- python implementation of os-library,opencv and keras (might not be required)

 <br>